002 The Challenges of Semantic Consensus

 By adopting this model, we're not reducing blockchain security.
 We're expanding its ontological domain.
 We allow the machine to compute not just syntax, but reality.

-Correctness in GenLayer is the recognition that, in an entropic and complex universe, the only functional approximation to objective truth is cryptographically secured subjective consensus.
+Correctness in GenLayer is the recognition that, in an entropic and complex universe, the only functional approximation to coordinated truth is cryptographically secured stochastic consensus.

 Ethereum tells you if the code executed correctly.
-GenLayer tells you if the world is as you believe it to be.
+GenLayer tells you what the validator population agrees the world is.